- What if I go to the emergency room and the doctor assigned to me is not a participating provider?

 - The deductible is the amount you must pay for eligible expenses out of your own money before any benefits will be paid by your plan.

 - Most plans include separate deductibles for Participating Provider Option benefits and Nonparticipating Provider Option benefits.

-Q: Are coinsurance maximum and out-of-pocket expenses the same thing?
+Are out-of-pocket maximum and out-of-pocket expenses the same thing?

-A: When you have satisfied any applicable deductible and paid eligible expenses up to the coinsurance maximum, the plan will pay remaining eligible expenses at 100 percent of the Table of Allowances.
+Answer: When you have satisfied any applicable deductible and paid eligible expenses up to the out-of-pocket maximum, the plan will pay remaining eligible expenses at 100 percent of the Table of Allowances.
 However, this does not mean that you will not have any additional out-of-pocket medical expenses.

 - If you receive any service or treatment specified as a limited benefit, the plan will pay for services only up to the specified amounts.

-- The Participating Provider and Non-participating Provider Options each have a separate coinsurance maximum.
+- The Participating Provider and Non-participating Provider Options each have a separate out-of-pocket maximum.

 supplies fall under various provisions of your plan.
 Here are some common